hannahreilly/Project1/files/readme.md

 The user must be able to click on the name of the restaurant and that should bring them to the restaurants url

 ## API Data:
-Zomato api will be used to pull restaurants based on location along with images and website links
+Zomato api will be used to pull restaurants based on location along with images and additional info

 {data: {…}, status: 200, statusText: "", headers: {…}, config: {…}, …}
 config: {url: "https://developers.zomato.com/api/v2.1/categories", method: "get", headers: {…}, transformRequest: Array(1), transformResponse: Array(1), …}